What does ‘SaaS’ stand for?

 - Easier updates & bug fixes

-- Ability to improve product continuously
+- Ability to improve the product continuously

 Examples of SaaS You Already Use